Indrikoterio/inferencilo/README.md

 ## Reference

-The structure of this inference engine is based on the Predicate Calculus Problem Solver presented in chapters 23 and 24 of 'AI Algorithms...'.
+The code structure of this inference engine is based on the Predicate Calculus Problem Solver presented in chapters 23 and 24 of 'AI Algorithms...'.
 I highly recommend this book.

 ```
 AI Algorithms, Data Structures, and Idioms in Prolog, Lisp, and Java